Our guide to building an unrivaled Customer Service Team

 First; Ensure the functions and role of your Customer Service (CS) team are clearly defined.

-Your CS team will be more than just a call centre or an online chat-bot answering questions.
+Your CS team will be more than just a call center or an online chat-bot answering questions.
 They will be the ‘face of your business.’
 The first human interaction they have with your brand.
 They will be the direct line of communication between customers and the wider business.
 Therefore their insight and experience of customer needs needs to be considered.
 Consider what you want from this team.
 Is it complaints handling?
 Is it user experience?
 Is it account management or even sales?
 Ensure the objective for this team is clear before you hire to ensure that your new recruits are on the same page as you from day one.

 - What exactly is your team going to do?